WeMakeMachines/loomse/README.md

 Extensions can be written in `app-src/user/extensions.js`, inside the `userDefinedModules` namespace.

-They must be written with 2 exposed return functions, `run(element, render)` and `stop()`.
+They must be written with 2 exposed return functions, `run(payload, element, render)` and `stop()`.
 These are each called respectively during media playback at the in and out times set by the script.

-run() is called with 2 arguments - `element` and `render`.
+run() is called with 3 arguments -  `payload`, `element` and `render`.

-element - object reference to the the container in which the module will be posted render - callback function which posts your event into the DOM
+payload - contains event data set in the script element - object reference to the the container in which the module will be posted render - callback function which posts your event into the DOM